 Internationalisation.
 Some names might seem misleading to people who speak a different language.
 If you are going to sell your products abroad, to become successful there, you should pay attention to the cultural differences and, what’s more, respect them.

 Repositioning.
 It happens when a brand wants to reach out to its target audience or to make it more full.
 Alternatively, even target a different one, e.g. change their format from B2C to B2B.

 New CEO.
 A new person – a new vision.
-A new boss may have a completely different view, so you’ll have to change everything according to a new strategy.
+A new boss may have a completely different view, so you’ll have to change everything according to new rebranding strategies.

 Outdated image.
 A logo that seemed fabulous ten years ago today might be absolutely irrelevant.
 The good news is that you can create a new logo yourself for free.

 Bad reputation.
-A real story from my city: a cafe that offered terrible food did a rebranding (and started cooking better) – and the rebranding strategy worked.
-Cooking better alone couldn't bring the same results, whereas together with rebranding they achieved the results much faster.
+A real story from my city: a cafe that offered terrible food did a rebranding (and started cooking better) – and their rebranding strategies worked.
+Cooking better alone couldn’t bring the same results, whereas together with rebranding they achieved the results much faster.